-The Anti-social Behaviour, Crime and Policing Act 2014 includes ways of giving victims and communities a say in the way persistent anti-social behaviour (ASB) is dealt with using the Community Trigger.
+The Anti-social Behaviour, Crime and Policing Act 2014 includes ways of giving victims and communities a say in the way persistent anti-social behaviour (ASB) is dealt with using the Anti-social Behaviour (ASB) Case Review (formerly known as the Community Trigger).

 If you feel that the repeat ASB that you are experiencing is not being dealt with adequately, you can request a review of your case under the act using this process.

-A Community Trigger gives victims the ability to request a review of their case, where the locally defined threshold is met.
-You can request an activation of the Community Trigger on behalf of someone else if you have their written consent.
+An ASB Case Review gives victims the ability to request a review of their case, where the locally defined threshold is met.
+You can request an activation of an ASB Case Review on behalf of someone else if you have their written consent.

 • have reported three incidents of anti-social behaviour in the last six months (within a month of them happening) to the council, police or your social housing provider